-The second state of John Rocque's immensely detailed map of Surrey, identifiable by the inclusion of the Battersea and Richmond Bridges.
-Richmond Bridge was completed in 1787, the probable date of this work.
-The contribution of the Huguenot surveyor and engraver John Rocque (d.1762) to English regional cartography is difficult to overstate.
+The first state of John Rocque's immensely detailed map of Surrey, identifiable by the omission of the Battersea and Richmond Bridges.
+The contribution of the Huguenot surveyor and engraver John Rocque (d1762) to English regional cartography is difficult to overstate.
 He produced fine surveys of Berkshire, Middlesex, Shropshire and Surrey, together with two important maps of London.
 The Surrey map is no exception - the first of the county on this scale.
 Following Rocque's death in 1762 the survey was completed and the plates engraved by Peter Andrews, but it retains Rocque's unique style, suggesting that most of the survey was finished before his death.
 It was published by his widow, Mary Ann Rocque, who inherited the business upon Rocque's death and ran it successfully for some time after: the widows of members of the Stationer's Company in England were allowed to retain guild membership for life, even if they remarried.